 Blick Ties are produced in an unusual way; to maintain the exclusivity of a tie, each production run is limited to 100 pieces, so the buyer may rest assured that only a few others will have the exact same combination of pattern and shape.
 Several months ago, I had the chance to talk to Sascha Blick and receive a selection of his ties.
-Interestingly, his choice of brand name is meaningful beyond being his last name; “Blick.” in German means focal point, and ties can be considered the focal point of an outfit.
+Interestingly, his choice of brand name is meaningful beyond being his last name, “Blick,” which, in German, means focal point – and ties can be considered the focal point of an outfit.

 In the following, we want to introduce this unique brand and share the results of our experiences wearing his ties.

 Mr. Blick has been interested in ties ever since he was a teenager.
 A true follower, he was never tied to a particular tie style.
 Even today, he does not limit himself to a one style, but prefers to mix up his outfits instead.
 He certainly knows how to get the most out of every tie in his wardrobe.
 On one day of the week, he may wear a dark three piece suit with a more classic tie and the next day, he may dress more casually in boots, a rugged belt and jeans with a vividly